 Note: In the web interface it is not possible to deactivate WiFi (Silent and Ninja), SSH and Apate, since this scenario would make the upribox unreachable.
-Therefore one of the services should always be up and running. (see Modes)
+Therefore one of the services should always be up and running. (see Integrate your upribox)